|Guide||♦||27 Triplogs||0 Topics|

 This is an off-trail hike up the mesa and further if you please.
 Trail data listed is just to the top of the mesa.
 You will likely want to explore more so plan on at least 3 to 6 hours for a fun day.
-For clarification this is the Black Cross Butte next to the Salt River.
+For clarification, this is the Black Cross Butte next to the Salt River.
 There is another butte with the same name next to Fish Creek & SR88.

 First check out the map.
-The hike starts off where ever you can find a spot to park near the FR80 gate.
-Be forewarned there are a couple technical spots on this route.
+The hike starts where ever you can find a spot to park near the FR80 gate.
+Be forewarned there are a couple of technical spots on this route.
 Nothing tougher than Brown's Peak but it's more technical than the Flatiron.
 From your car head on up.
-First you'll cross over a downed barbwire fence.
+First, you'll cross over a downed barbwire fence.
 Be on the lookout for cairns shortly after.
 If the cairns are gone use the map, it's GPS accurate.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.